dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![inactive](Assets/inactive.png)
 ![active](Assets/active.png)

-4. When a new update is released, repeat the above.
-Auto-update is currently in the backlog.
+4. When a new update is released via Chrome Web Store it will automatically be updated.
+Google can take several days to approve an update to an Extension.
+If you wish to run the very latest version, change Library Location to GitHub in the Extension preferences.

 ## Configure extension
 5. Click blue powerup icon